bbaga/github-scheduled-reminder-app/docs/template-config.md

 - `$deletions`: will be replaced with the number of lines removed.
 - `$additions`: will be replaced with the number of lines added.
 - `$link`: will be replaced with an HTTP url leading to the PR.
-- `$assignee-logins`: will be replaced with a comma separated list of GitHub login names.
+- `$assignee-logins`: will be replaced with a comma separated list of GitHub login names from Issues or PR's.
-- `$assignee-login-links`: will be replaced with a comma separated list of GitHub login names linking to the GitHub profile pages.
+- `$assignee-login-links`: will be replaced with a comma separated list of GitHub login names linking to the GitHub profile pages from Issues or PR's.
+- `$reviewer-logins`: will be replaced with a comma separated list of GitHub login names from PR's.
+- `$reviewer-login-links`: will be replaced with a comma separated list of GitHub login names linking to the GitHub profile pages from PR's.
 - `$button`: will be replaced with a button leading to the PR, this option is available only when the `mode` option is set to `block`.

 #### `line-issues`